If you’re looking for some design inspiration, you’ve come to the right place!

 What makes the design of this blog so great is its simplicity.
 The color palette is limited to black, white, and a yellowish-orange hue.
 The fonts are also simple and easy to read.

-There is a lot of negative space around different elements which makes the content easy to consume.
+There is a lot of negative white space around different elements which makes the content easy to consume.
 The use of headings and subheadings also helps to break up the text and make it easier to scan.

 All blog posts have stunning food photography that makes all the recipes stand out.